JoaoGadelha/venturus/frontend/README.md

 This project was developed as a job test for Venturus.

+## The App
+The app was built with React.js and illustrates an interface for creating and configuring soccer teams.
+It is composed of two pages, one that displays all the teams the user has created, a board displaying average ages of players and another board displaying percentages of picks for a chosen team.
+The second page is opened whenever the user wants to create a new team or configure an already existing one.

 ## Available Scripts

 In the project directory, you can run: